SteveRoss2023/KewlKidsOrgMobile/DISABLE_HTTP2_INSTRUCTIONS.md

 # Quick Guide: Disable HTTP/2 in Cursor

-## âš¡ FASTEST METHOD (I can do this for you)
+## Ã¢Å¡Â¡ FASTEST METHOD (I can do this for you)

 **Just close Cursor completely, then tell me "go ahead" and I'll add the setting automatically.**

 ---

-## ðŸ“ MANUAL METHOD (Do it yourself)
+## Ã°Å¸â€œÂ MANUAL METHOD (Do it yourself)

 ### Step 1: Close Cursor
 - **Important**: Close Cursor completely (not just the window)
-- Right-click Cursor in taskbar â†’ Quit
+- Right-click Cursor in taskbar Ã¢â€ â€™ Quit
-- Or: File â†’ Exit
+- Or: File Ã¢â€ â€™ Exit

 ### Step 2: Open Settings File
 Press `Win + R`, then type: